Mwambama/KafkaSync/README.md

 **KafkaSync** A reliable, event-driven file synchronization system built with Go and Kafka.
 This project automates the transfer of files from a remote SFTP server by using Kafka as a message broker to trigger downloads managed by a resilient consumer.

 ## 📖 Overview
 In distributed systems, synchronizing large files reliably can be complex.
 Manual SFTP or SCP scripts lack automation, retry logic, and scalability.
 KafkaSync solves this by creating a robust pipeline where file transfer jobs are published as messages to a Kafka topic.
 A Go-based consumer listens for these jobs, executes high-performance downloads using LFTP, and ensures files are moved to their final destination only after a successful transfer.

-This project mimics the architecture used in modern data engineering and DevOps for data ingestion and automation, demonstrating proficiency in event-driven architecture, distributed systems, and cross-platform integration (Windows/Go + Linux/WSL).
+This project copies the architecture used in modern data engineering and DevOps for data ingestion and automation, showing proficiency in event-driven architecture, distributed systems, and cross-platform integration (Windows/Go + Linux/WSL).

 ## 🚀 Key Features
 📦 Event-Driven Architecture: Uses a Producer/Consumer model with Kafka to decouple file detection from the download process.